 Spanner types: Many types are there, but the working principle is almost the same.
 Well, I am not going to explain all the types as many types are there, but I will explain the most common ones.

-* Ring spanner (box-end wrench): Another double-headed, simple, single-piece Spanner with two loop heads at both the ends.
+* Ring spanner (box-end wrench): Another double-headed, simple, single-piece with two loop heads at both ends.
 The loop head is designed in such a way to fit all over the fastener head for a good grip.
-The top benefit of loop head over the open-ended type is the good grip (the rind won’t slip over the fastener head.)
+The top benefit of the loop head over the open-ended type is the good grip (the rind won’t slip over the fastener head.)
 It has 12 points and throughs.
 Its design allows the user to use it in a small space.
-Depending on the shape of the fastener head, choose the right loop head spanner.
+Depending on the shape of the fastener head, choose the right loop head.
 They come in various ring sizes too.

 Well, as mentioned; I am not going to explain all the types in this article, but I am hoping to write another article explaining all the types.

-Choosing the right Spanner: Many things are there to consider when going for a Spanner.
+Choosing the right One: Many things are there to consider when going for a Spanner.
 The size is a major thing to consider.
 If you buy a bigger spanner, it will slip over the fastener head.
 The handle length is another thing to consider when shopping for a Spanner.
 Anyway, you can’t use longer ones for small-space applications.
-Longer the handle, the greater the force though.
+The longer the handle, the greater the force though.
 Thick Spanners are less likely to get damaged.
-A Spanner made with a quality metal will serve you for a lifetime.
+It is made with a quality metal that will serve you for a lifetime.